xenister-zz/XS-Camagru/README.md

         - timestamp -> TIMESTAMP

     comment post -> compost:
-        - id -> INT NOT NULL PRIMARY KEY
+        - com_id -> INT NOT NULL PRIMARY KEY
         - id of the commented image -> INT NOT NULL
         - id of the user who commented -> INT NOT NULL
         - timestamp -> TIMESTAMP